Silvio Poma

-Silvio Poma (1840 in Trescore Balneario, Bergamo – 1932 in Turate, Como) was an Italian painter, who mainly painting land and lake-side seascapes of the Lombardy lake district.
+Silvio Poma (1840–1932) was an Italian painter, known mainly for his paintings of landscapes of the Lombardy lake district.

-Military career
+Birth and military career

-Having served as a volunteer in the Second Italian War of Independence, Poma embarked on a military career by 1859-1860.
+He was born in Trescore Balneario, Bergamo.
+Having served as a volunteer in the Second Italian War of Independence, Poma embarked on a military career by 1859–1860.
 In 1866, after contracting malaria, he finally retired from an army life.
 On his return to Milan, he worked in the studios of his fellow soldier-painters in the military campaign of 1859, Giovan Battista Lelli and Gerolamo Induno.

 Artistic career

 He made his debut at the Esposizione di Belle Arti of the Brera of 1869 but received no official recognition until halfway through the following decade.
 A painting of a historical subject, Macbeth and the Witches of Dunsinane wood, depicted in a Romantic natural setting, won the Mylius Prize of the Brera Academy of Fine Arts in 1876.
 A landscape exhibited in Naples, Da Malgrate a Lecco, at the Esposizione Nazionale of Naples was bought by Vittorio Emanuele II in 1877.
 These helped propel his career.